Quick Table of Contents

 Postfix Setup

-I use postfix as daemon that will accept delivery of mail and process it.
+Postfix is used as a daemon that will accept delivery of mail and process it.
 Processing mail includes storing it locally so it can be read by a pop3/imap daemon, or forwarding the mail onwards, optionally to multiple recipients.

 Install packages